 Commercially purchased fractions strips are widely available and there’s nothing wrong with using them.
 However, I’ve found that my students use them without building an understanding of what each piece of the strip represents.
 They become a cheat sheet, almost, or a crutch.
 Instead, I have students make their own during our first fractions lesson.
 I introduce our fractions unit by having students create their own fractions strips and turning them into a reference poster.
 This one, hands-on lesson lays the foundation for our fractions unit.

 During this fraction introduction, students explore sizes of denominators to compare fractions and explore equivalence.
 Because students create each unit fraction themselves, and use one strip to represent the whole, key foundational concepts to understanding fractions are established.
 The fraction strips can also be used to represent fractions on a number line by adding the number line below.
 The reference poster can continue to be used as a tool throughout the rest of the fractions unit.
-This hands-on fractions introduction lesson will make all the difference in your fractions unit and it’s detailed for you in the linked post!
+This hands-on fractions introduction lesson will make all the difference in your fractions unit and it’s detailed for you, including a video tutorial, in the linked post!

 Math Learning Center Apps